Salem101/Assignment3/README.md

 Part 1:
 ----------------------------------------------------------------------------
-Phone number verification: For this I used
+Phone number verification: For this I used scanner to get the phone number from user with if else statements.
+If it matches (xxx)xxx-xxxx, xxxxxxxxxx, xxx-xxx-xxxx, or (xxx)xxxxxxx then it will be valid.
+Else: invalid

 Part 2:
 ----------------------------------------------------------------------------